MSC2021/khabariya-web-app/README.md

 - hover effect on top cards
 - footer colliding with div
 - put play icon at the center of the div
+- clean the code of the index.js create package for dummy data